Green Goddess Salad

 Instructions

 • Rinse the fennel bulb under cool water.
 Slice the fennel bulb in half from root to stem.
-Trim off the stem, reserving the fennel fronds to use in the Green Goddess Dressing.
+Trim off the stem, reserving the fennel fronds to use in the dressing (if you're making it yourself).
 If you've purchased pre-made dressing, use the fennel fronds as garnish.

 • Slice around the triangle-shaped core of each fennel bulb half.
 Place each half in a bowl of water to prevent the fennel from browning.
 Then chop each fennel half into 1/4-inch thick slices.
 Finally, cut the fennel slices into 1/4-inch dice.
 Keep the diced fennel in the water until ready to use.